We believe it's important to understand what your money is invested in. This guide takes time to explain the how and why of what Betterment does.

 Before Betterment, if you wanted your money managed, you had to go to a financial advisor (human) for help.

 Betterment's Key Features and Services

-They give advice based on your needs.
+Betterment gives you advice based on your needs.
 They start with your goal, the reason your investing, then make recommendations based on your risk level, amount you have to invest, and type of account.

 A few situations they can help you with:

 • Received an inheritance

 • Not sure what to save for, they can provide guidance

 Personalized retirement advice.
 They help you with three things.

 • They examine your external accounts for high fees, idle cash, and allocations out of line with their advice.

 • They show you how much you can expect to spend given your current and future savings.